MicrosoftDocs/power-platform/power-platform/admin/unified-experience/tutorial-install-finance-operations-provisioning-app.md

 2. You must first install the Platform tools app before installing the Provisioning app.
 The detailed steps are outlined in [Install on an environment](#install-on-an-environment).

    > [!NOTE]
-   > If you don't install the Provisioning app first, you get an error such as **Please install the Dynamics 365 Finance and Operations Platform Tools application before installing the Dynamics 365 Finance and Operations Provisioning app**.
+   > If you don't install the Platform Tools app first, you get an error such as **Please install the Dynamics 365 Finance and Operations Platform Tools application before installing the Dynamics 365 Finance and Operations Provisioning app**.
 You can install the missing app, and then retry the installation of the Provisioning app.

 ## Step-by-step installation guide